Q. Who comes on your

 Ans.
 Beside the new retreat facility.

-Q. Can we bring the kids?
+Q. Can we bring children?